LANGUEDOC

 THE MEDITERRANEAN

-Drive 25 minutes south and you hit the coast - with its long sandy beaches, lagoons carpeted with oyster beds and home to flamingoes, pretty fishing villages packed with great seafood restaurants and the gorgeous towns of Collioure, Marseillan and Gruissan.
-Spend the day on one of the many gay naturist beaches, have lunch and a cocktail at a cool beach club, or watch the sun set while eating freshly grilled fish in a restuarant overlooking the water.
+Drive just 25 minutes south and you reach the coast — a landscape of long sandy beaches, shimmering lagoons carpeted with oyster beds and home to flamingos, and pretty fishing villages known for their seafood.
+The charming towns of Collioure, Marseillan and Gruissan are all close by.
+Spend the day on one of the many gay naturist beaches, enjoy lunch and a cocktail at a cool beach club, or linger over freshly grilled fish as the sun sets in a waterside restaurant overlooking the sea.

 Wine tasting